 What does the NC START program do?

-The NC START clinical team will continue to work with referred individuals and their service/support system to reach sustained stabilization for the individual and their system of care, which generally takes one year from the start of the service.
+The NC START clinical team will continue to work with START recipients and their service/support system to reach sustained stabilization for the individual and their system of care, which generally takes one year from the start of the service.
 Within that time, the NC START team will work with the individual and their system of services and supports to systematically prepare for crises and reduce the frequency of restrictive interventions, hospital admissions and overall crisis events.

 What is the difference between the NC START Clinical Teams and established/upcoming Mobile Crisis Management Teams and First Responder?